 Another thing that income reports give us is an opportunity to learn.
 By going through several reports, it’s interesting to see the common patterns of how money is made blogging.

-There are several categories how an income from a blog can be divided.
+There are several categories into which an income from a blog can be divided.
 In this post, I’ll try to go through income reports from several bloggers to see, what are the main sources of income for them.

 Below are income reports from 10 bloggers.
 They are listed by the amount of money that they made.